mabel-dev/opteryx.dev/docs/get-started/deployment-guide.md

 Ubuntu (ARM)      | Partial     | Partial     | Partial     | Partial     |
 Windows (x86)     | None        | None        | None        | **No Build** |

 &emsp;**Full** - no tests are excluded from the test suite - coverage statistics are from Ubuntu Python 3.10 tests.
 &emsp;**Partial** - some tests are excluded from the test suite or that some tests fail.
 &emsp;**None** - there is no automated test for this configuration.
 &emsp;**No Build** - compatibility issues prevent this combination from being built.

-!!!
-Note
-    - Windows (x86) last supported version 0.19.0, builds are still created but not recommended for use beyond prototyping
-    - Python 3.8 last supported version 0.11.0
-    - Partial coverage is primarily due to testing platform constraints, not core-compatibility issues.

 ### Python Environment